rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/Spells/Class - Plantomancer Spell List.md

 ___
 As you call out words of restoration equal to 1d4 + your spellcasting ability modifier.
 This spell has no effect on undead or constructs.

+### Maximilian's Earthen Grasp
+  <div class="spell-tags">earth creation arcane nature</div>

+*2nd Circle*
+- **Alcance:** 6sqr;
+- **Alvo:** 1 criatura;
+- **Duração:** cena..

+___
+You choose a 5-foot-square unoccupied space on the ground that you can see within range.
+A Medium hand made from compacted soil rises there and reaches for one creature you can see within 5 feet of it.
+The target must make a Strength saving throw.
+On a failed save, the target takes 2d6 bludgeoning damage and is restrained for the spell’s duration.
+As an action, you can cause the hand to crush the restrained target, who must make a Strength saving throw.
+It takes 2d6 bludgeoning damage on a failed save, or half as much damage on a successful one.
+To break out, the restrained target can make a Strength check against your spell save DC.
+On a success, the target escapes and is no longer restrained by the hand.
+As an action, you can cause the hand to reach for a different creature or to move to a different unoccupied space within range.
+The hand releases a restrained target if you do either.
 {{pageNumber,auto}}
 \page
 ### Poison Spray